How-to: Fine-tuning

 Preparing your data

-Once you've chosen your model and know the structure it expects for your training data, you'll need to save your structured data as either a JSONL file or a Parquet file (tokenized).
+Once you've chosen your model you'll need to save your structured data as either a JSONL file or a Parquet (already tokenized) file.

 Which file format should I use for data?